jbcoe/cpp-fibers-rebuttal/DRAFT.md

 Unfortunately, this is a general problem.
 If a library creates any kind of linked list in thread-local storage that follows lexical scope, this will be corrupted.
+Note that this does not rely on a fiber migrating between threads (which would be disallowed by P0876R19), though permitting this would introduce more problems.
 Variations of this idiom occur in various forms.
 For example: